 The other lawyers also accused the Napoli firm of failing to disclose all the medical bills in time for trial, costing Trice $500,000 that the jury might have awarded, and $250,000 in prejudgment interest.
 “Under the facts and law presented herein, the Napoli firm has forfeited any right to attorney’s fees arising out of this case,” Markovits wrote.

+Farnolo of the Napoli firm wrote that not communicating with his clients “was a harmless error” and that the demand was similar to the award ultimately gained through the trial.
+He said attorney White shares the blame because he did not disclose the additional medical bills, either.
 Markovits also said that while Padden was supposed to get 30 percent of the fees and White 15 percent, it should be reversed.
 “The evidence does not support that the service performed by Mr. Padden warrants 30 percent of the fee,” firm representatives wrote.
 “He has no time records supporting work performed, and the record shows that his substantive involvement was minimal.”

 Padden’s response is redacted but he includes among his exhibits an affidavit from former St. Paul Pioneer Press reporter Emily Gurnon in which she said Padden was her “main source” for articles on the case and his work was “very important.”
 “While publicity may have helped Mr. Padden,” Markovits wrote in response, “Mr. Padden cannot be suggesting that the jury verdict or the post-trial or appellate decisions in this case were due to his public relations efforts.
 This was not significant, nor time-consuming, substantive work.”

+Daly, the professor, said if Montgomery does not decide the matter herself, she will order the law firms to hire a mediator.
 If she decides the case, Daly said, “In all likelihood she’ll consider three things: the quality of work, the amount of time and effort put in by each law firm, and the degree of negligence, if any, by the lawyers handling the case.”